Importing Rules Packages

 - Select the Tenant to which the rule package belongs from the drop-down list.

-- In the Explorer Tree, select New Rules Package under the appropriate Solution.
+- In the left navigation, select New Rules Package under the appropriate Solution.

 - Click Import Rule Package.
 A dialog box opens in which you to enter the Package Name and the Business Name, and select the .xml file to be imported.